f0rr0/f0rr0.github.io/pages/about/index.md

 __tl;dr__ I do stuff on my :computer:.

-* I'm originally from India, growing up in New Delhi and then Gurgaon.
-I lived in Los Angeles for a couple years for school.

 * I study Computer Science at [UCLA](//www.ucla.edu), currently <del>in my junior year</del> on leave.

 * I first wrote code in sixth grade in [Logo](//en.wikipedia.org/wiki/Logo_(programming_language)) (dialect of LISP).